The Reclaimed World

 Enviorobuddies

 These beings possess near-human intelligence, with the ability to speak human language, think abstractly, and build deeply structured, interdependent societies.
-Their awareness extends to morality, mortality, and ecological balance, paired with creativity and innovation that allow them to shape their environment and develop tools, systems, and strategies for sustained survival, such as the dinosour-looking beast in the booth.
+Their awareness extends to morality, mortality, and ecological balance, paired with creativity and innovation that allow them to shape their environment and develop tools, systems, and strategies for sustained survival.

 Charmers

-These Phytomutations are no joke.
-Such as the tall mushroom guy waving goodbye, these beings move with an eerie awareness, reading, speaking, and responding with unsettling precision, as if they fully understand not just language, but intention, emotion, and the weight behind every action.
+These Phytomutations are no joke!
+These beings move with an eerie awareness, reading, speaking, and responding with unsettling precision, as if they fully understand not just language, but intention, emotion, and the weight behind every action.
 Their presence suggests something deeper than intelligence alone, a kind of perception that borders on human, yet remains distinctly their own.

 Chase Currah